 If one spouse wants to proceed with the divorce, the court will proceed.
 Both parties do not need to agree for the court to find that the marriage is irretrievably broken.

-Do the other issues – child support, child custody, alimony, and property – have to be decided before finalizing a divorce in WI?
+Do issues like child support, child custody, alimony, and property have to be decided before finalizing a divorce in WI?

 The divorce is granted when the parties have reached an agreement on all issues or after a hearing and the court decides the contested issues, so all of the issues are resolved at one time.